 8. Atom - Best for cross-platform users

-Something of a left-field choice, Atom is primarily an app used for coding, but its sheer range of customization options means that you can mould it into a useful text editor too.
+Something of a left-field choice, Atom is primarily an app used for coding, but its sheer range of customization options means that you can customize it into a useful text editor too.
 Because it's based on common web standards, you can hack its CSS stylesheet to create just about any visual theme you can think of.
 Want to make it look and feel like Word 2016 with a Smooth Typing Animation-style effect?
 No problem.

 Want to write in Markdown with a solarized color scheme?
 Then download the Markdown Writer extension and choose from one of the hundreds of community-generated themes.

 Atom is far from perfect as a text editor due to its lack of one or two standard features - such as an automatic grammar changer - that have been standard in other note-taking apps for years.
 But it's certainly one of the most interesting and capable when in the right hands.

 A special note about Atom is that it's a cross platform editor, which means it's compatible with Windows, iOS, and even Linux.
 Collaborative editing means multiple people can edit the same files using different operating systems.

 Other note-taking apps to consider

 The increased use of mobile apps has seen an explosion in the number of note taking and text editing applications released.
 Here are a few more that it might be worth keeping an eye out for:

 Zoho Notebook is a note-taking mobile app with a good stack of features.
 Users are encouraged to create separate notebooks within the app, each with a custom image.
 There's good support for images and rich text, and it's able to sync and backup across multiple devices.